jjrbfi/LCEC-HAL-Documentation/README.md

 <center><h3><b>Installation of lightweight LinuxCNC HAL in Raspberry Pi 4 + EtherCAT</b><h3/></center>

+# 💾 Preparing the MicroSD image:

-### 📥 Download the pre-compiled image from LinuxCNC project website:
+### Download the pre-compiled image from LinuxCNC project website:
 http://www.linuxcnc.org/iso/linuxcnc-2.8.1-pi4.zip

-### 💾 Connect the microSD card in the computer and see the device name with:
+### Connect the microSD card in the computer and see the device name with:
 ```lsblk -l```

 ![image.png](images/index.png)